filegator/filegator/docs/configuration/storage.md

 ## Adapters
 Different storage adapters are provided through the awesome [Flysystem](https://github.com/thephpleague/flysystem) library.

-You can use local filesystem (default), FTP, Amazon S3, DigitalOcean Spaces, Dropbox and many others.
+You can use local filesystem (default), FTP, SFTP, Amazon S3, DigitalOcean Spaces, Microsoft Azure Blob, Dropbox and many others.

 Please check the Flysystem [docs](https://github.com/thephpleague/flysystem) for the exact setup required for each adapter.